If you are looking for a career working with the emergency services, then becoming a 911 call handler and dispatcher might be just the role for you.

 So, if you can get familiar with the test, the way it will be structured and how you will need to answer the questions, you will feel more comfortable on the day.

-For further practice, you can find unofficial practice tests that are designed to ape the real thing effectively.
+For further practice, you can find unofficial free CritiCall practice tests that are designed to ape the real thing effectively.
+If you need to polish certain skills, you can find practice 911 dispatcher typing tests and 911 dispatcher listening tests online too.

-Using these practice tests will help you get used to the assessment structure as well as give you an indication of the types of questions you might be asked and their difficulty.
+Using these free 911 dispatcher practice tests will help you get used to the assessment structure as well as give you an indication of the types of questions you might be asked and their difficulty.

-The results you get from your practice tests can help you plan your studying effectively as they will highlight any areas where you might benefit from revision and generally improve your self-awareness.
+The results you get from your 911 dispatcher practice tests can help you plan your studying effectively as they will highlight any areas where you might benefit from revision and generally improve your self-awareness.

 Cover Basic Skills

-In the CritiCall 911 assessment, you will be tested for several different skills in various ways.
+In the CritiCall dispatcher test, you will be tested for several different skills in various ways.

 Therefore, one of the most important things you can do to improve your chances is to revisit these key abilities and practice them.